tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on Labs/Before the HOL - Implementing Windows Virtual Desktop in the enterprise.md

     - Create a **Default user password**
     - Select **Review + create**

-    >**Note**: Make sure that you save these inputs, they will be needed for reference when you go through the HOL Step-by-Step
+    >**Note**: Make sure that you save these inputs, they will be needed for reference when you go through the HOL Step-by-Step.

     ![This image shows the values to enter into the custom template for the setup of the WVD domain controller.](images/wvdcustomdeployment.png "Windows Virtual Desktop custom deployment template")

 6. Agree to the Terms and conditions and click **Purchase**.

     The deployment is now underway.
 On average this process can take 30 minutes to complete.
 It is important that you monitor the deployment progress to ensure there are no problems.
-You can monitor progress by clicking the **notification** bell in the upper right corner and clicking **Deployment in progress\...**.
+You can monitor progress by clicking the **notification** bell in the upper right corner and clicking **Deployment in progress...**.

     >**Note**: While automation can make things simpler and repeatable, sometimes it can fail.
 If at any time during the ARM template deployment there is a failure, review the failure, delete the Resource Group and try the ARM template again, adjusting for any possible errors.